How to get asp.net profile value from MS SQL database using T-SQL?

 dbo.fn_GetProfileElement('LastName',PropertyNames,PropertyValuesString) as FullName FROM aspnet_Profile

-Special thanks to the Richard Edwards at DNNStuff
+Special thanks to Richard Edwards at DNNStuff

 Comments